fwilleke80/com_audioarchive/README.md

 #### Punga Analytics integration

-Audio Archive can report confirmed plays and downloads to the optional Punga Analytics extension through Joomla's generic event dispatcher.
+Punga Audio Archive can report confirmed plays and downloads to the optional Punga Analytics extension through Joomla's generic event dispatcher.
 No Punga Analytics class is imported and there is no hard package dependency.

-Audio Archive dispatches `onPungaAnalyticsRecord` with these event types:
+Punga Audio Archive dispatches `onPungaAnalyticsRecord` with these event types:

 | Event type | Dispatch point |
 | --- | --- |